joaofranciscosantos/babel-plugin-i18n/README.md

 ### Examples
 - `i18n("dog", "es")` transpiles to `"perro"`
 - `i18n("dog")` transpiles to `"dog"`
-  - Same language, no difference in the output.
 - `i18n("none", "?")` transpiles to `"none"`
   - Because the source files do not provide a translation for the language `?`, it returns the original text.